Chart Color Schemes

 Catalina Plaza Neighbourhood Shopping Centre

-14 million AUD neighbourhood shopping centre on a 2ha site featuring a full-line supermarket (1,400 sqm), 19 specialty shops, childcare centre, gym, medical centre, veterinary clinic and fast-food outlets.
-Approved by the Metro Outer JDAP in February 2025 (DAP/24/02758).
+A 14 million AUD neighbourhood shopping centre on a 2ha site in the Catalina Green precinct.
+The 7,177 sqm retail precinct is anchored by an IGA supermarket (1,400 sqm) and includes 19 specialty shops, a childcare centre, gym, medical centre, veterinary clinic, and fast-food outlets with drive-through facilities.
+The design features sustainable initiatives such as 5 EV charging bays, low-emissions materials, and extensive shading.
+Approved by the Metro Outer JDAP in February 2025.

 Woolworths Clarkson Shopping Centre